 - Plan menus and food utilization, based on anticipated number of guests, nutritional value, palatability, popularity, and costs.

-These are the skills Food Service Managers say are the most useful in their careers:
+When polled, Food Service Managers say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.